Click to close

 © Mark Edwards/Hard Rain Picture Library

 In 1970 it was mist over the mountains, now it’s smog.
 The earth has been transformed by human activities – from a planet dominated by rural populations to one dominated by cities.
 Forty years ago Kathmandu had barely 200,000 inhabitants.
 When the second picture was taken, its population had swelled to over a million.
 For the first time in human history as many people live in an urban environment as in a rural one.
 Most new urbanites live in illegal shanty towns, where they demonstrate great ingenuity in coping with incredibly difficult circumstances.
+The rolex replica watches are classical for men.

 Urbanization presents an opportunity to tackle poverty that would not be possible in a rural setting.
 In cities it is easier to provide greater numbers of people with education, health services, jobs, shelter and family planning services that together could help slow population growth.